evanfwelch/production-feature-engineering/PITCHME.md

 ---
 <!-- .slide: style="text-align: left;"> -->
-## Overview
+# Overview

-Strategies and pointers
+## Strategies and pointers
 - Build a Fake Data Ecosystem |
 - Use a task scheduler |
 - Chunk your "queries" wisely |
 - Separate data and code |
-- Distribute processing on small
+- Distributed processing on small data |

 *Please interrupt at anytime!*